-Speakers from St Mary's Hospice - Host Peter Rodell
+TLC from St Mary's Hospice Ulverston

 Wed 7th March 2018 at 18.30 - 20.00

 When a hospice may be required by a family, St Mary’s steps into the breach to help take away the fear of not knowing what the future may hold for both the recipient of help and the family.
-To demonstrate this Helen read out an extract from a letter the Hospice had received from a daughter whose father had received treatment there, the letter explained the feelings the family experienced whilst her father was being looked after, the loving and caring environment he was in, was very comforting, her father also said that his experience was one of laughter and joy generated by the staff even though the outcome wouldn’t be good.
+To demonstrate this Helen read out an extract from a letter the Hospice had received from a daughter whose father had received treatment at St. Mary's.

+The letter explained the feelings the family experienced whilst her father was being looked after.
+The loving and caring environment he was in was very comforting, and her father also said that his experience was one of laughter and joy generated by the staff even though the outcome wouldn’t be good.

-St Mary’s also delivers a Hospice at Home service and this is a choice some people take, preferring to stay in the familiar surroundings of their home, St Mary’s staff still deliver the same professional care giving the person treated a feeling of empowerment over their choices in the final stages of life.
+St Mary’s also delivers a Hospice at Home service and this is a choice some people take, preferring to stay in the familiar surroundings of their home, but St Mary’s staff still deliver the same professional care giving the person treated a feeling of empowerment over their choices in the final stages of life.

-Bereavement Courses are also running and are delivered in group sessions or on a one to one basis.
+Bereavement courses are also running and are delivered in group sessions or on a one to one basis.